jvb/infobiotics-dashboard/doc/documentation-0.0.5/quickStart/quickStart.rst

 Quick Start
 ###################################

-In this **quick start** we will walk through an example based on gene negative autoregulation (NAR) to explain the basics of getting started with the **Infobiotics Workbench**.
+To get started with using the Infobiotics Workbench we will walk through simulating an example model based on negative autoregulation (NAR) of gene with our stochastic simulator.
 Alternatively you can follow our `video tutorial <http://www.infobiotics.org/infobiotics-workbench/various/quick_start_video.mpeg>`_.

-1. First you need to download and install *Infobiotics Workbench* from this `link <http://www.infobiotics.org/infobiotics-workbench/download/download.html>`_.
+1. First you need to download and install *Infobiotics Workbench* from `here <http://www.infobiotics.org/infobiotics-workbench/download/download.html>`_.

-2. Download the example containing the `NAR model <http://www.infobiotics.org/infobiotics-workbench/various/NAR.zip>`_ and unzip it to your favourite location.
+2. Download `this <http://www.infobiotics.org/infobiotics-workbench/various/NAR.zip>`_ archive file containing the `NAR model example and unzip it to your favourite location.

-3. Open the **Infobiotics Workbench** by double clicking on the corresponding icon located on your desktop (Windows) or by choosing it from your Applications menu (Mac/Linux).
-The following window will appear showing the different components: *simulation*, *model checking* (PRISM and MC2) and *optimisation*.
+3. Open the **Infobiotics Workbench** by double clicking on **Infobiotics Dashboard** icon located on your desktop or in the Applications menu.
+The following window will appear showing the different experiments available: *simulation*, *model checking* (PRISM and MC2) and *optimisation* - without the open model files shown.

 .. figure:: dashboard.png
    :scale: 100
-   :alt: alternate text
+   :alt: Specifying simulation parameters.
    :align: center

-4. Click on the **Simulation** tab from the upper menu bar to open up the dialog window below that will allow you to specify your simulation parameters.
+4. Clicking on the **Simulation** button on the toolbar opens up the dialog window below allowing you to specify your simulation parameters.

 .. figure:: simulation_tab.png
    :scale: 100
    :alt: alternate text
    :align: center

-5. Load the simulation parameter file **simulation.params** by selecting **Load** from the upper menu bar and navigating to the location of the *NAR model*.
+5. Load the simulation parameter file **simulation.params** by selecting **Load** from the dialog toolbar and navigating to the location of the *NAR model*.

-6. Run your simulations by clicking on the **Perfom** button at the bottom of the simulation dialog window.
+6. Run your simulations by clicking on the **Perform** button at the bottom of the simulation dialog window.

 7. Once your simulations have finished the following tab will appear to allow you to plot the results.